Symphytum officinale by Julia Trickey, Taraxacum officinale by Alister Mathews and Urtica dioica by Nicki Tullett.

 Plant portraits by the Florilegium Society

-This August, the Society is staging an exhibition which brings together work by all its over 60 botanical artists, reflecting the diversity and sheer beauty of plants in the Garden.
+In August 2013 the Society staged an exhibition at the Chelsea Physic Garden bringing together work by many of our botanical artists, reflecting the diversity and sheer beauty of plants in the Garden.

-This exhibition is now over.
-A selection of this exhibit: 47 paintings from 47 different Florilegium members will be on display 22-23 October at the RHS Horticulture Halls in Westminster, London.
-For details see the RHS website
+In October 2013, 47 of these paintings from 47 different Florilegium members were displayed at the RHS Horticulture Halls in Westminster, London.

 Inner Beauty?
 Paintings of Medicinal Plants